Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Main Results

-In view of Theorem~\ref{th1} and since typical and default maximum scale limit values are 1000 or more, i.e., $N\ge 10^3$, we expect that the fluid model $x(t)$ provides an accurate approximation of the average behavior of~$X^N(t)$.
-To support this claim, we now present the results of numerical simulations; see also Section~\ref{sec:numerical}.
-Figure~\ref{fig:simulations} (left) plots some trajectories of $x(t)$ and $X^{N}(t)$ when $N=10^3$ and $B=10^2$ along the coordinates of cold ($x_{0,0}$), initializing ($x_{0,1}$), idle-on ($x_{0,2}$) and busy ($y_1$) servers.
+In view of Theorem~\ref{th1} and since typical and default maximum scale limit values of real applications are 1000 or more \cite{scaleperrequest}, i.e., $N\ge 10^3$, we expect that the fluid model $x(t)$ provides an accurate approximation of the average behavior of~$X^N(t)$.
+To support this claim, we present the results of numerical simulations; see also Section~\ref{sec:numerical}.
+Figure~\ref{fig:simulations} (left) plots the trajectories of $x(t)$ and $X^{N}(t)$ when $N=10^3$ and $B=10^2$ along the coordinates of cold ($x_{0,0}$), initializing ($x_{0,1}$), idle-on ($x_{0,2}$) and busy ($y_1$) servers.
 Also, Figure~\ref{fig:simulations} (right) plots the average number of jobs per warm server, which in state~$x$ is given by $Q(x)\bydef\frac{1}{y_0}\sum_{i\ge 1} ix_{i,2}$.
 The fluid (stochastic) trajectories are always represented by dashed (continuous) lines and each curve is the average of ten simulations.
 Each simulation is based on~$10^6$ events.
-We have also set $\lambda=0.7$, $\alpha=0.05$, $\beta=0.1$ and $\gamma=0.025$.
-If a time unit is 10 milliseconds, these are realistic choices \cite{scaleperrequest,Google}.
+We have set $\lambda=0.7$, $\alpha=0.05$, $\beta=0.1$ and $\gamma=0.025$.
 As scaling rule, we have chosen Blind-$\theta$ where $\theta=\frac{0.5}{\alpha}\frac{1-\lambda}{ \frac{1}{\beta} + \frac{1}{\gamma} }$; this choice will ensure that a strictly positive proportion of cold servers exists in the long run (see Theorem~\ref{th2}).
-As dispatching algorithm, we have used Power-of-$d$ with $d=1$.
-At time zero, we have assumed that the system is minimally dimensioned for the average demand, i.e., $(1-\lambda) N$ servers are cold and the remaining ones are idle-on.
+As dispatching algorithm, we have used Power-of-$2$ (for JIQ, see Section~\ref{sec:numerical}).
+At time zero, we have assumed that the system is dimensioned exactly for the average demand, i.e., $(1-\lambda) N$ servers are cold and the remaining ones are idle-on.

 In both pictures, we observe that the fluid model captures the dynamics of $X^N(t)$ accurately.